 Assistant Research Scientist, Survey Research Center, Institute for Social Research

 Dr. Joelle Abramowitz joined the Survey Research Center in 2016.
 Her research interests include health insurance, medical expenditures, time use, marriage, fertility, and general health topics.
+Dr. Abramowitz is the Co-Director of the Michigan Federal Statistical Research Data Center.
 She received her Ph.D. in economics from the University of Washington.

 - Abramowitz,Joelle (2016).
 The Connection between Working Hours and Body Mass Index in the US: A Time use Analysis.
 Review of Economics of the Household, 14(1), 131-154.

 - Abramowitz,Joelle and O’Hara,Brett (2016).
 New Estimates of Offer and Take-Up of Employer-Sponsored Insurance.
 Medical Care Research and Review.

 - Abramowitz,Joelle and O’Hara,Brett (2015).
 The Financial Burden of Medical Spending: Estimates and Implications for Evaluating the Impact of ACA Reforms.
 Medical Care Research and Review, 72(2), 187-199.

 - Abramowitz,Joelle (2014).
 Turning Back the Ticking Clock: The Effect of Increased Affordability of Assisted Reproductive Technology on Women’s Marriage Timing.
 Journal of Population Economics, 27(2), 603-633.